nayan-debug/Tute_Dude_Python_Assignments/README.md

                  print function.

-                 2)Assignment-1b.py: Hear i have used two string variable as and b then i put the input function to let the user insert their first and last name.
+                 2)Assignment-1b.py: Hear i have used two string variable as a and b then i put the input function to let the user insert their first and last name.
 Then i used a third variabl as c to add the two strings and i also added a space between them so that there will always remain a space betwwn the strings.
 Then i Displayed